 Commercial Payer Audits

-These audits are conducted by private insurance companies or commercial payers.
-They review healthcare claims and billing practices to ensure accuracy, detect fraud or abuse, and assess compliance with the payer’s policies and guidelines.
+These medical audits are conducted by private insurance companies or commercial payers.
+They review healthcare claims and billing practices to check accuracy, detect fraud or abuse, and assess compliance with the payer’s policies and guidelines.

 Federal Government Audits